omeka-s-modules/ExtractMetadata/README.md

 - Extractor: "Exif"
 - Pointer: `/EXIF/DateTimeOriginal`
 - Property: "Dublin Core : Date Created"
-- Replace values?: [checked or unchecked]
+- Replace values: [checked or unchecked]

 Note that the pointer points to the DateTimeOriginal value in the Exif metadata output, which you can view in a JPEG media's "Extract metadata" section.
 Once you've